-I’ve very passionate about the necessity of sleep for health.
+I’ve very passionate about the necessity of sleep for health, which is why I wrote an entire online sleep program called Go To Bed: 14 Steps to Healthier Sleep.
 In the last 50 years, the average amount of time that Americans sleep each night has decreased by 1.5–2 hours.
 That’s a staggering amount of sleep—equivalent to a full month of continuous sleep every year—that we need but are not getting.
 From what we know about how lack of sleep affects our brains, hormones, and immune system, this may be the single greatest contributor to chronic illness in general.
 That’s right, sleep, and not diet.
 Not activity level.
 Not stress.
 Sleep.

 But how much sleep do we need?
 What exactly constitutes a sleep debt?
 How little sleep can we get away with before we start to see an impact on our health?